SAP-samples/teched2022-IN280/README.md

 ## Exercises

-The Exercises 2, 3, and 4 are independent form each other.

-Regarding Exercise 2
-- If you want to do configuration steps yourself and register a *Cloud Integration service* in SAP Cloud ALM, please start with [Exercise 1](/exercises/ex1/README.md)
+If you want to do configuration steps by yourself and register a *Cloud Integration service* in SAP Cloud ALM, please start with [Exercise 1](/exercises/ex1/README.md)</br>
-- If you want to reuse pre-configured services in SAP Cloud ALM start with [Exercise 2](/exercises/ex2/README.md)
+If you want to reuse pre-configured services in SAP Cloud ALM start with [Exercise 2](/exercises/ex2/README.md)

 <br>![](/exercises/ex0/images/IN280Exercises.png)

+The Exercises 2, 3, and 4 are independent from each other.

-In the following, the complete list of exercise steps are listed.
-You can run through them in the given order.
-You can use this section as an index or table of contents.
-Use the breadcrumb navigation on top of the pages to go back to the Table of Contents.
+The complete list of exercises are listed below.
+You can run through them in the given order and can use this section as table of contents. <br/>
+Kindly use the breadcrumb navigation on top of the pages to come back to this section.

 - [Exercise 1 - Register a self-managed Cloud Integration service in SAP CLoud ALM](/exercises/ex1/README.md)
     - [Register a Cloud Integration service in LMS](/exercises/ex1/ex11/)